 Computes the differences between two categorical or continuous raster datasets.

 This function can be used to enumerate the differences between two classified rasters for land cover change analysis, or it can be used to examine changes between two single-band continuous rasters such as elevation, temperature, canopy cover, and so on.

 There are three computation methods:

-- Difference—Calculates the mathematical difference (subtraction) between two raster datasets.
+- Difference—Calculates the simple difference between two continuous raster datasets.

 If Compute Change Method is set to Categorical and one of the inputs is not categorical, a simple difference will be calculated.

 The first raster to be used in the computation.
 To evaluate change from time 1 (earlier) to time 2 (later), enter the time 1 raster here.